maximthomas/blazewall/README.md

 ```

 ### Deploy Your Service to Protect
-We'll take `protected-service` as an example
+We will take `protected-service` as an example.
-Lets start the service in docker container.
+Let us run the service in a Docker container.

 ```bash
 docker run --name protected-service -h protected-service --network=blazewall-network -d blazewall/protected-service
 ```
-There are no port forwarding, so the site can not be accessed from external network.
+There is no port forwarding, so the site cannot be accessed from external network.

 ### Configure **gateway-service**

-Create or modify gateway-service yaml configuration gateway-config.yaml file.
-You can find sample configuration in  [gateway-config-test.yaml](./gateway-service/config/gateway-config-test.yaml)
+Create or modify the gateway-service yaml configuration in `gateway-config.yaml` file.
+You can find a configuration sample in  [gateway-config-test.yaml](./gateway-service/config/gateway-config-test.yaml)

-Crteate config file for gateway-service `gateway-config.yaml` to setup hosts, paths and policies for this paths:
+Create a config file for gateway-service named `gateway-config.yaml` in order to setup hosts, paths and policies:

 ```yaml
 protectedHosts: #array of hosts